abelokoj/unstoppable-wallet-android/README.md

 # Open Swap Wallet

 A personal fork of [unstoppable-wallet-android](https://github.com/horizontalsystems/unstoppable-wallet-android) (MIT). **Not affiliated with or endorsed by Horizontal Systems.
-This is exactly not the Unstoppable Wallet. _A few modifications have been made_**
+This is not exactly the Unstoppable Wallet. _A few modifications have been made (see below for changes/additions that were made)_**

 Package: `money.openswap.wallet` — installs alongside the original.